The Weight of the Sun

-The Weight of the Sun is the third studio album by Scottish chamber pop band Modern Studies, released on 8 May 2020 by Fire Records.
+The Weight of the Sun is the third studio album by the Scottish chamber pop band Modern Studies, released on 8 May 2020 by Fire Records.

 Critical reception

 The Weight of the Sun was met with generally favourable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 73, based on 6 reviews.